Frontier Entrepreneurship Podcast

 Prior to joining the Canadian Council for Indigenous Business (CCIB) as Manager of Entrepreneurship, Tracy was the Administration Coordinator for New Gold during the construction phase of the Rainy River mine.
 After the construction phase of the mine, Tracy was responsible for a number of duties related to contract administration and large contract procurement practices.
 Prior to that, she worked as a Chef and Administrator for two food service companies in Northwestern Ontario.
 Tracy also enjoys pitching for the “Red Gut Babes” in the Rainy River District Women’s fastball league.
 She looks forward to watching the Toronto Blue Jays and Raptors games in the city.

-• With more than a decade of experience in Canada’s technology commercialization industry, Braden has held senior roles in both the public and private sectors.
-As an entrepreneur, Braden currently operates a consulting practice and co-founded a manufacturing and e-commerce company that was acquired in early 2023.
-Braden has led growth companies and the organizations that support them in various positions including Director of Operations at venture-backed startup National Prostaff, and Director of Client Services at Spark Commercialization & Innovation Centre.
+• With more than a decade of experience in Canada’s technology commercialization industry, and currently VP at Fundspoke, Braden has held senior roles in both the public and private sectors.
+Braden co-founded a market-leading CPG brand in sport fishing that was acquired in early 2023.
+He has led growth companies and the organizations that support them in various positions including Manager, Grow Ontario Accelerator Hub at Bioenterprise Canada, Director of Operations at venture-backed startup National Prostaff, and Director of Client Services at Spark Centre.
 As a volunteer, he served as the Vice Chair of Growth Management Strategy at the City of Kawartha Lakes.

-The theme music “Distance” was written and performed by Australian-Canadian composer, Michelle Osis.
+Season 1 and 2 theme music was “Distance”, written and performed by Australian-Canadian composer, Michelle Osis.
+Season 3’s theme music is “Through the Universe”.

 Connect with the Frontier Entrepreneurship Podcast